Information on how quickly we will process your application.

 Measures to support customers

-We have recruited more than 1,000 additional caseworkers between 2017 and 2022 to help process additional cases.
+We have increased our overall caseworker resource by around 1,000 in the last few years, including over 500 in the last 2 years alone to help process additional cases.
 We believe improvements can only be delivered through a combination of recruitment and training as well as automation.
 At the moment, 29% of our applications to change the register are automated – we want to increase this to up to 70% in the next 3 years.

 We are also exploring short term approaches.
 One includes our having created two dedicated teams focused on the oldest complex cases with a specific goal to reduce the processing times for these applications.